-These serial numbers are not displayed the same on the fake Yeezy Boost 350 V2 Black, where the text is bolder and has some ink blotting between the numbers indicate a fake.
+These serial numbers are not displayed the same on the fake Yeezy Boost 350 V2 Black, where the text is bolder and has some ink blotting between the numbers indicating a fake.

-Blotting – An example would be, where the ink has pooled during printing that makes the text heavier.
+Blotting – An example would be, where the ink has pooled during printing which makes the text heavier.

 Patching – Often caused by low-quality fabric printers where the ink has not printed on the label.
 This inconsistency can occasionally happen to authentic printed labels, so try and spot more signs of a fake.